infinum/frontend-handbook/React/React hooks.md

 #### Hooks encapsulation

 Common problem with hooks is that the components using them could go out of control and become unreadable and messy.
 That happens when you have multiple `useEffect` and `useCallback` in you Function Component body, and that happens often if you are building real world product.
-To overcome this problem we can do the same thing as we would do the Class Component, split things in smaller chunks of logic and put them somewhere else, e.g. private methods of Class Component or custom hooks in Function Components.
+To overcome this problem we can do the same thing as we would do the Class Component, split things in smaller chunks of logic and put them somewhere else, i.e. private methods of Class Component or custom hooks in Function Components.

 The Problem: